dslab-epfl/tinynf/experiments/ReadMe.md

 - The shell utility `cpupower`, available under names such as `linux-tools-common` (Ubuntu) or `kernel-tools` (Fedora) in package repositories
 - Python 3 with the `matplotlib` package

+Due to how long some of these scripts take, if you are running them via SSH, you may want to use an utility such as `byobu`, `tmux`, or `screen`, allowing you to detach from the SSH session while keeping the scripts running.

 ## Reproducing figures and tables